xrq-phys/cosmos-predict2/documentations/inference_text2image.md

 Model selection:
 - `--model_size`: Size of the model to use (choices: "2B", "14B", default: "2B")

-Performance optimization:
+Generation parameters:
 - `--seed`: Random seed for reproducible results (default: 0)

+Performance optimization parameters:
-- `--use_cuda_graphs`: Use CUDA Graphs for inference acceleration
+- `--use_cuda_graphs`: Use CUDA Graphs to accelerate DiT inference.
-- `--benchmark`: Run in benchmark mode to measure average generation time
+- `--benchmark`: Run in benchmark mode to measure average generation time.

 Content safety:
 - `--disable_guardrail`: Disable guardrail checks on prompts (by default, guardrails are enabled to filter harmful content)